Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 - The XDS shall allow old versions of data to be removed from the archive.

-- The XDS shall provide archive metrics to the ESDIS Metrics System.
+- The XDS shall provide archive metrics to the EMS.
 The metrics are described in Appendix A.

 2.3.3 Data Distribution

-- The XDAAC shall provide data product access on a non-discriminatory basis so that all users are treated equally except where there are restrictions for data products as required and approved by the ESDIS Project.
+- The XDAAC shall provide data product access on a non-discriminatory basis so that all users are treated equally except where there are restrictions for data products as required and approved by ESDIS.

 - The XDS shall be capable of responding to users’ requests for data.
 The XDS shall be capable of providing subscriptions to datasets.